aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 1. First, we need to start sending streaming data again.
 Go back to the **Kinesis Data Generator** and hit **Send data**.
 Keep data sending this time since we want to look at data as it comes in, do not stop the Kinesis Data Generator.

-2. Go to the AWS Management Console, select Services, and then choose **Kinesis**.
+2. Go to the AWS Management Console, select Services, and then choose **Kinesis** or use this [quick link](https://console.aws.amazon.com/kinesis/).

 2. Under _Kinesis analytics applications_, choose **Create analytics application**.